rubenwardy/minetest_modding_book/_en/players/chat_complex.md

 * `text`   - Any string.
 There can only ever be one text variable, no variables or terminals can come afterwards.

-In `:name :hp:int`, there are two variables there:
+In `:name :hp:int`, there are two variables:

 * `name` - type of `word` as no type is specified.
 Accepts any string without spaces.
 * `hp` - type of `int`